Sophos Firewall v21.5: New features for security and usability

 ]

 The “gateway” value must match the callback URL configured in Azure to ensure SSO functionality.
-This file enables both the traditional login and the SSO option in the Sophos Connect Client.
+This file enables both traditional login and the SSO option in the Sophos Connect Client.

-The file ensures that the Sophos Connect Client uses the correct gateway settings and enables the SSO functionality.
-Without this configuration, the connection may fail or the SSO option may not be displayed.
+Why is the provisioning file necessary?
+The file ensures that the Sophos Connect Client uses the correct gateway settings and enables SSO.
+Without this configuration, the connection might fail or the SSO option might not appear.

-VPN and scalability improvements
+VPN and Scalability Improvements

 - Improved IP lease pool validation: Optimized checks for SSL VPN, IPsec, L2TP and PPTP to avoid configuration errors.